NicholasSynovic/nicholassynovic.github.io/content/summaries/very-deep-convolutional-networks-for-large-scale-image-recognition.md

 ---
-title: A summary of Very Deept Cnvolutional Networks for Large-Scale Image Recognition by Karen Simonyan and Andrew Zisserman
+title: A summary of Very Deep Convolutional Networks for Large-Scale Image Recognition by Karen Simonyan and Andrew Zisserman
-description: A summary of Very Deept Cnvolutional Networks for Large-Scale Image Recognition by Karen Simonyan and Andrew Zisserman
+description: A summary of Very Deep Convolutional Networks for Large-Scale Image Recognition by Karen Simonyan and Andrew Zisserman
-summary: A summary of Very Deept Cnvolutional Networks for Large-Scale Image Recognition by Karen Simonyan and Andrew Zisserman
+summary: A summary of Very Deep Convolutional Networks for Large-Scale Image Recognition by Karen Simonyan and Andrew Zisserman

 categories: [summary, vgg, cv, computer vision]